1. The Manufactured Home’s Frame

 2. The Flooring and Walls

 Next, the flooring finishes, like laminate, wood or carpet, are installed on the floor frame.
 The exact process of installing them can vary based on the type of flooring used in different areas of the home.
 It also depends the home’s specific style, the floor plan or if the home buyer has chosen any customization or upgrade options.

-In an adjacent aisle, trained craftsmen build thick interior and exterior walls from materials like finished drywall or covered wallboards.
-Once they are complete, the interior walls are installed first, then cabinets and appliances, and finally exterior walls are lifted into place by a track system in the ceiling of the facility, and insulation in the walls and electrical wiring are installed.
+Our team members then build the home’s interior and exterior walls from materials like finished drywall or covered wallboards.
+Once they are complete, the interior walls are installed first, then cabinets and appliances.
+Next, the exterior walls are lifted into place using a track system in the ceiling of the facility, and insulation in the walls and electrical wiring are installed.